Positive curvature and discrete abelian symmetry: Proof of Theorem

 Next, suppose that $k_4 = 4$.
 If $m_4 = 7$, then the proof for Case 2 when $m_4=7$ of Theorem \ref{thm:nover4PLUS} gives us that Part (1) holds.
-By Theorem \ref{Borel}, $17\geq n=m_4+4+k_4'$.
+By the \hyperref[Borel]{Borel Formula}, $17\geq n=m_4+4+k_4'$.
 So, if $m_4 \geq 9$, then in fact $m_4 = 9$, $n=17$, and Part (1) follows by the \hyperref[codim4]{Codimension Four Lemma}.
 Finally if $m_4 = 8$ and Part (1) does not hold, then $F_4$ is a cohomology $\HP^2$ and $F_5$ is a cohomology $\HP^3$.
-Since $m_6 \leq n \leq 17$, it follows moreover that $F_6$ is a cohomology $\HP^4$ by Theorem \ref{thm:purple-OneSubmanifold}, that $F_6 = M$, and that $r = 6$.
+Since $m_6 \leq n \leq 17$, it follows moreover that $F_6$ is a cohomology $\HP^4$ by Theorem \ref{thm:purple-OneSubmanifold}, $F_6 = M$, and $r = 6$.
 Hence Part (2) holds.